-In general, you should look for courses in which you are writing at least 15-20 pages per semester and in which writing assignments comprise at least 50% of your final grade.
+In general, you should look for courses in which you are writing at least 15-20 pages per semester and in which writing assignments comprise more than half of your final grade.

 Note: Creative writing courses are not appropriate to fulfill professional schools' English or writing-intensive course requirements.